 Avoid Pesticides – Especially Slug Pellets

-Pesticides are really bad for hedgehogs and all our native wildlife.
+Pesticides are dangerous for hedgehogs and all our native wildlife.

 You may be intending to just kill off the black fly, or aphids that are attacking your veg patch.
 But when a hedgehog eats the bugs you’ve poisoned that poison gets into her system and can cause all sorts of damage and illness.

 Slug pellets are a particular problem because hedgehogs will eat so many slugs!
 Try opting for natural alternatives and allowing the hedgehogs to deal with your slug problem for you.

 Hedgehogs like to hide out in long grass and undergrowth.
 So be very careful when you are strimming.

 Even with all those prickles, a hedgehog stands no chance against a strimmer.